 To nominate yourself or a person for panel service, please complete the following form.
 This form and the nominee's current resume must be submitted to the Council before panelists can serve.

-Thank you for being an auditor for a 2019 DEC-funded project.
+Thank you for being an auditor for a 2020 DEC-funded project.
 We strongly encourage you to take photos of the event you are auditing.
 You can upload photos with your audit, or e-mail them to: firstname.lastname@example.org.

 Please also submit any project-related literature (program, playbill, brochure, tickets, flyers, posters, postcards) with your audit when available and possible.
 You can upload these with your audit as well, or mail, or drop off in person, to: Huntington Arts Council, 213 Main Street, Huntington, NY 11743, Attn: Grants for the Arts Coordinator.

 Huntington Art Council’s Main Street Gallery has opened its Invitational Gallery Shows for the 2019 season.
 The gallery offers its walls to a small group of artists wishing to showcase their work.
 The Main Street Gallery offers 85 feet of running wall space and plenty of room for pedestalled or free standing three dimensional pieces.
-These shows run for a period of four weeks, and includes an opening reception*.
+These shows run for a period of seven weeks, and includes an opening reception*.
 HAC will publicize the exhibition through social media, our website and eblasts.
 All other promotional material is the responsibility of the participating artists and must include the HAC logo.
 These materials will need to be approved by HAC.